AnandTenneti/SampleProject/README.md

 **pom.xml**
 All the dependencies of the project are specified within pom.xml file

 **Screenshots:**

 Screenshots of the failed test cases are captured and stored within the Screenshots folder under a subfolder created for each run.
 This way, the screenshots are archived and can be viewed at a later point of time

-<h2>4.Running Tests</h2> Describes how to execute the tests using Maven or an IDE.
+#### 4.Running Tests Describes how to execute the tests using Maven or an IDE.

 The tests are run using the maven commands